Huntington station (LIRR): History

+Early history

 Huntington station opened on January 13, 1868, amidst a great deal of controversy between the people of Huntington and Oliver Charlick over the right-of-way and station location, which the people wanted directly within Huntington Village – specifically at Main Street and New York Avenue.
 Instead, the station is located approximately 1.5 mi south of the village in a hamlet originally known as "Fairground," due to a disagreement between Charlick and the Joneses – an affluent family that resided in the area.

 Throughout much of the 20th century, the station served as a hub.
 One reason for this was that it also served as the southern terminus of the Huntington Trolley Spur between 1890 and 1909.
 The trolley was electrified on June 17, 1898, and extended towards Melville, Farmingdale, and Amityville in 1909.
 The trolley ran between Halesite and Amityville until 1919, and was replaced in 1920 by another trolley which only ran as far south as Jericho Turnpike until 1927.

-The grade crossing at New York Avenue was eliminated between 1908 and 1909, which also required the relocation of the original station building, which was located south of the present structure.
+The grade crossing at New York Avenue was eliminated between 1908 and 1909.
+This grade crossing elimination project also required the relocation of the original station building, which was located south of the present structure.
 The current station building was built in 1909 and was renovated by the Long Island Rail Road for its centennial.

+Electric service era, 1970–present

 On October 19, 1970, a project to electrify the Port Jefferson Branch up to Huntington was completed, following the completion of a project to install high-level platforms at the station.
 The station also became a transfer point for diesel trains serving the non-electrified portion of the branch, requiring most passengers traveling to and from points east to change at Huntington.